 Help Scout doesn’t offer multilingual knowledge bases or agent dashboards, which could be a drawback for non-English speaking agents and customers.
 Businesses needing a ticketing system with translated content should check out Zendesk or Freshdesk instead.

 What Users Think About Help Scout

-Our readers are happy with Help Scout and say the platform helps them to easily manage at scale.
+Users are happy with Help Scout and say the platform helps them to easily manage at scale.
 They also mention that the support team is reliable and responsive.
 However, some users report the features on its mobile apps aren’t as comprehensive as they are in the desktop version.
-To learn more about what users think about this help desk solution, read our Help Scout User Review page.

 Where to Find Help Scout

 Sales teams that use Salesforce to manage customer relationships will want to check out Help Scout.
 The company offers a free 30-day trial as well as a free demo.
 Head over to Help Scout today to learn more.

 Best Ticketing Software For eCommerce Support: HappyFox

 HappyFox is ticketing software that starts at $29/agent per month.
 Its lower tier features Facebook and Twitter integration as well as saved reporting history.
 The upper level includes integration with RingCentral’s voice-over-internet-protocol (VoIP) business phone system and Shopify ecommerce platform, making it best for call center-style support teams and large businesses with an ecommerce presence.

 HappyFox’s entry-level plan is well-priced at $29/agent per month, billed annually and includes integration with Shopify’s ecommerce platform, as well as Twitter and Facebook.
 Its higher-level tier connects with your existing RingCentral VoIP business phone system for automatic call recording and ticket management.